What is Everyone Included?

 Ali Young (alexandra

-- Be able to give informed consent to take part
+- Be willing and able to give informed consent

 Further information: